EudiaApentsui/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

+a function that concatenates two strings using strcat

-a function that concatenates two strings
+a function that concatenates two strings using strncat